DishCelebs/ DishInstagram/ DishMovies/ DishOn The Show/ DishTV

 Cicely, a Harlem-bred black woman who broke countless boundaries, made her film debut in 1957’s Twelve Angry Men, followed by Sidney Poitier’s 1959 film Odds Against Tomorrow.
 She went on to star in several films, most notably Sounder (1972) which garnered several Oscar nominations including one for best actress and an honorary Oscar in 2018.
 With an increasingly impressive portfolio that included household movies like Miss Jane Pittman, A Woman Called Moses, and The Women of Brewster Place, she also starred in a string of TV series—with a most recent role as Viola Davis’ mother in How To Get Away With Murder.

-Viola Davis, Sherri Shepherd, Zendaya, Oprah Winfrey, Shonda Rhimes, Tyler Perry, and more took to social media to pay tribute to the fallen Hollywood icon.
+Viola Davis, Sherri Shepherd, Zendaya, Oprah Winfrey, Shonda Rhimes, Tyler Perry, and more took to social media to pay tribute to the fallen Hollywood icon after her passing.
 “If only we could be as blessed as the prolific, vivacious, and pioneering Cicely Tyson to live to be 96 and have had such a full life,” Shepherd shared on Twitter.
 Zendaya showed gratitude for Cicely’s zest for her artistry and called her one of the “greatest to ever do it” while Shonda said she was an “extraordinary person” and is grateful for “every moment” she spent with her.
 Viola said Cicely made her feel “seen and “valued” in a world that has “a cloak of invisibility” for dark-skinned women, and Tyler said he was watching Miss Jane Pittman when Oprah broke the devastating news to him.

 If only we could be as blessed as the prolific, vivacious and pioneering Cicely Tyson to live to be 96 and have had such a full life, accomplish so many awesome milestones and leave such an incredible body of work.
 She’ll never be forgetten! #CicelyTysonhttps://t.co/SUofWlnlA0